walkswiththebear/ConsecutiveSequences/README.md

 Consecutive Sequences has one dependency, namely, [Peter Olson's BigInteger.js](https://github.com/peterolson/BigInteger.js).
-You can download the version that I last used with my regression tests from [here](http://walkswiththebear.github.io/ConsecutiveSequences/3rdParty/BigInteger.min.js), or hotlink to it like this:
+You can download the version that I last used with my regression tests from [here](http://walkswiththebear.github.io/ConsecutiveSequences/3rdParty/BigInteger.min.js).
+If you are using node, place it in a directory where nodesj will find it.
+For example, in the
+ConsecutiveSequences repository, the file BigInteger.js is in a subdirectory named 3rdParty, and the regression tests for ConsecutiveSequences.js are called in a UNIX shell like this:

+ NODE_PATH=$NODE_PATH:../3rdParty nodejs RegressionTests.js > test.out

+If you'd rather use the latest version of BigInteger.js. you can hotlink to it like this:

     <script src="http://walkswiththebear.github.io/ConsecutiveSequences/3rdParty/BigInteger.min.js"></script>

-You may of course want to get the latest version from [Peter Olson's github repository](https://github.com/peterolson/BigInteger.js).
+or get it from [Peter Olson's github repository](https://github.com/peterolson/BigInteger.js).

 ### Algorithms